-As Mike Rose and Karen McClafferty (2001) argued more than a decade ago, very little effort has been made in many universities to address graduate-level writing support in any "systematic" way.
-While a flurry of recent research in writing studies has addressed this issue (Aitchison & Paré, 2012; Simpson, 2012; Starke-Meyerring, 2011), more research is needed to identify graduate writers' specific needs and to develop writing resources tailored to these needs.
+As Mike Rose and Karen McClafferty (2001) argued nearly two decades ago, very little effort has been made in many universities to address graduate-level writing support in any "systematic" way.
+While a flurry of recent research in writing studies has addressed this issue (Aitchison & Paré, 2012; Simpson, 2012; Simpson, Caplan, Cox, & Phillips, 2016; Starke-Meyerring, 2011), more research is needed to identify graduate writers' specific needs and to develop writing resources tailored to these needs.
 Two specific problems emerge as we discuss graduate writing program design.
 First, as Steve Simpson (2012) argued, many of our existing WAC/WID models are designed with undergraduates in mind.
-The idiosyncratic and distributed nature of learning in graduate school requires us to rethink our "knee-jerk models of writing instruction (i.e., offering preparatory writing classes) and explore[...] models that better fit within students' existing academic networks and learning rhythms" (p.
+The idiosyncratic and distributed nature of learning in graduate school requires us to rethink our "knee-jerk models of writing instruction (i.e., offering preparatory writing classes) and explore [...] models that better fit within students' existing academic networks and learning rhythms" (p.
 102).
 Second, as Claire Aitchison and Anthony Paré (2012) have indicated, given the importance of writing to graduate students' professionalization, writing support should not be "isolated" within service entities on campus.
 Rather, universities should "suffuse the [graduate] curriculum with writing" (p.
 20).
-Creating
+Creating this pervasive emphasis on writing necessitates writing centers and WAC/WID programs developing critical cross-campus partnerships and helping build infrastructure for writing support within university departments.

-Across the Disciplines A Journal of Language, Learning and Academic Writing DOI: https://doi.org/10.37514/ATD-J.2015.12.3.08 wac.colostate.edu/atd ISSN 554-8244
+DOI: https://doi.org/10.37514/ATD-B.2020.0407.2.07